 For example, a bank cannot use enterprise cloud storage for all data.
 The demands towards security are very high when it comes to private banking information.
 However, banks are allowed to deploy certain types of data and systems in the cloud, such as the website or a corporate university, as long as they are not connected to the data base that holds their clients’ data.

 In other words, you don’t have to deploy all systems and apps in the cloud; you can use the cloud platform for certain services.
 Let us consider a couple of public cloud use-cases.

 Cloud enterprise backups are one of the simplest and most common use-cases for the cloud.
 It’s highly recommended that you store reserve copies on a remote platform so that failures in your main infrastructure don’t affect the backups.
 The optimal solution is to store the data in a certified data center where data is transferred using protected channels and the backups are protected by hardware-based encryption.
 If this has been agreed upon, the provider will assist you with recovering data from the remote platform.

 Organizing a redundant infrastructure on-premises can get very expensive and time-consuming.
 Instead of building your own cluster, use the cloud solution to organize a reserve platform.
 If the main infrastructure happens to fail, the services on the platform will continue to work.
 This solution is used by small and medium businesses, as well as large enterprises.

 Use-case 3: platform for peak loads

 If your business experiences seasonal traffic surges or if the periods of high and low traffic fluctuate, the cloud can be used to deploy systems that are used for heavy seasonal workloads.
-This kind of solution can be considered a hybrid cloud.
+This kind of solution can be considered an enterprise hybrid cloud.
 There are tools for integrating local and cloud apps on the market that will make this type of infrastructure more effective.